 To circumvent this problem, I use the following procedure:

 1. Push the water packet to the center of the package to prevent either end from blowing out with the force of the breaking.
 This prevents creating a watery mess everywhere.
-Yes, this does happen, but its only water!
+Yes, this does happen, but it’s only water!

 2. Drop the catheter to the bathroom floor (it is still sealed and is plastic, so nothing breaks) and apply stockinged or barefoot heel to the water packet until it bursts using body weight.